irismusicproject/irismusicproject.github.io/donate.md

 Thank you so much for supporting the Iris Music Project!

+## Become a monthly supporter

+Please visit our Patreon website to become a monthly supporter of the Iris Music Project: patreon.com/irismusicproject

+## One-time donations

 All donations are tax deductible.
 There are two simple ways to donate:

 1. Make check out to “Iris Music Project” and mail to: